Agustín de Iturbide: In historical memory

-Mexico owes the country's name "Mexico" to Iturbide, as opposed to "United Mexican States."
-While the latter is considered the official name, the inhabitants of the country refer to it by the name of Mexico.
-Another legacy that Iturbide left to Mexico was its modern flag, still used today.
-The three colors of red, white, and green originally represented the three guarantees of the Plan of Iguala: Freedom, Religion, and Union.
-In the place of the Spanish emblem for Mexico, he resurrected the old Tenochtitlan symbol for Mexico City, an eagle perched on a nopal cactus holding a snake in its beak.
-With it, he hoped to link Mexican empire with the Aztec one.
-Iturbide is noted in the Himno Nacional Mexicano, the national anthem for the country.
-One stanza translates as follows: "If to battle against the foreign host, the warrior trumpet invokes us, Mexicans, the Sacred flag of Iturbide bravely follow.
+Mexico's flag is also attributed to Iturbide – its three colors of red, white, and green originally represented the three guarantees of the Plan of Iguala: Freedom, Religion, and Union.
+In the place of the Spanish emblem for Mexico, Iturbide resurrected the old Tenochtitlán symbol for Mexico City, an eagle perched on a nopal cactus holding a snake in its beak.
+With it, he hoped to link the Mexican Empire with the Aztec one.
+Iturbide is noted in one stanza of the Himno Nacional Mexicano: "If to battle against the foreign host, the warrior trumpet invokes us, Mexicans, the Sacred Flag of Iturbide bravely follow.
 Let the conquered banners serve as a carpet to the brave steeds, may the laurels of triumph bring shade to the brow of the brave Captain."